ForBalah/solution-renamer/README.md

 # solution-renamer
 A quick project that renames namespaces in a Visual Studio solution
 ## How to use it
- 1. Download and extract the zip file.
+ 1. Download and extract the zip file: [Solution Renamer Zip](https://github.com/ForBalah/solution-renamer/blob/master/Publised/Solution%20Renamer%20v1.0.zip)
  2. Run **SolutionRenamer.Win.exe**
  3. Follow the instructions from 0 to 4